Title

 • Students authorized to travel staying over a weekend at his/her expense, in order to obtain lower airfare.
 Additional expenses may be paid related to the reduced airfare providing they do not exceed the amount saved on the lower airfare.

-• Employees or any other individuals authorized to travel including students elect to drive a personal vehicle rather than fly.
+• Students authorized to travel may elect to drive a personal vehicle rather than fly.
 Reimbursement for personal vehicle use in lieu of airfare is at the lower reimbursement rate and shall not exceed the lowest round trip coach airfare.

 Part 6.
 Travel Arrangements